Prathush-Kumar/Prathush-Kumar/README.md

 .
 Repository: <a href="https://github.com/Prathush-Kumar/Fake_news_detection">Link of repository</a>

-# 🚶‍♂️ Flight Booking System
+# 🚶‍♂️ Smart Web Based Menu System for Restaurants with Expandable Sections and Interactive Food Ordering

 .
-Description: Developed a Flight Booking System
+Description: The Smart Web-Based Menu System for Restaurants with Expandable Sections and Interactive Food Ordering successfully demonstrates how modern web technologies can transform traditional restaurant menus into a digital, interactive, and customer-friendly solution.

 .
-Technologies: Python
+Technologies: Html, Css, Java-Script

 .
-Repository: <a href="https://github.com/Prathush-Kumar/Flight-Booking-System">Link of repository</a>
+Repository: <a href="https://github.com/Prathush-Kumar/Smart-Web-Based-Menu-System-for-Restaurants-with-Expandable-Sections-and-Interactive-Food-Ordering">Link of repository</a>

 # 🚶‍♂️ Integrated Hospital Management and Doctor Consultation Request